gatblau/onix/docs/oidc.md

 ![Creating an Onix scope](./pics/onix_scope.png "Creating an Onix scope")

 ### ___Role Claim___
-In order to authorise logged on users, the OAuth 2.0 access token must contain a claim called __role__ with the name of the role granted to the user.
+In order to authorise logged on users, the OAuth 2.0 access token must contain a claim called __role__ under the __onix__ scope, with the name of the role granted to the user.

-The following picture shows how to add a static claim in an Okta OAuth 2.0 access token:
+The following picture shows an example of adding a static role claim in an Okta OAuth 2.0 access token:

 ![Adding a role claim](./pics/role_claim.png "Adding role claim to the access token")